Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 As the name suggests, flexible types are flexible --- a value of type $(L..U)$ can be used in any context, where one of the possible types between $L$ and $U$ is needed (for more details, see [subtyping rules for flexible types][Subtyping]).
 This conversion is unsafe in many cases, which is why Kotlin generates dynamic assertions, when it is impossible to prove statically the safety of flexible type use.

+TODO(Details of assertion generation?)

 ##### Platform types

 TODO(Platform types as flexible types)

 TODO(Reference for different platforms)

-#### Captured types

-TODO

-#### Projected types

-Type projections are used to support declaration- and use-site variance for parametrized types.
-Kotlin supports three flavours of type projections.

-TODO(in, out, star)

-TODO(type projections are not allowed on functions and properties)

-#### Bounded types

-A bounded type is an abstract, non-denotable type which is used to represent bounds on type arguments and is defined as $A <: B_1, \ldots, B_n$, where $B_i$ is an i-th upper bound on type $A$.

-To represent a valid bounded type, $A <: B_1, \ldots, B_n$ should satisfy the following conditions.

-* $A$ is a type argument of PACT $T$
-* $\forall i \in [1,n]: B_i$ must be one of the following kinds
-    - concrete type
-    - a type argument of $T$

-TODO(Single generic bound allowed)

-TODO(Only one class bound allowed)

 #### Nullable types

-Kotlin supports null safety by having two kinds of types --- nullable and non-nullable.
+Kotlin supports null safety by having two type universes --- nullable and non-nullable.
 All classifier type declarations, built-in or user-defined, create non-nullable types, i.e., types which cannot hold `null` value at runtime.

 To specify a nullable version of type `T`, one needs to use `T?` as a type.
 Redundant nullability specifiers are ignored --- `T???` is equivalent to `T?`.